zdillondavidson/CSC212ADTR/README.md

 ## Coding Challenges (=12 + 12)

-Writing code and tests for these methods (see ``Challenge.java``) is worth 12 points, and 12 if you have tests.
+Writing code and tests for these methods (see ``Challenge.java``) is worth 12 points, and 12 if you have tests (beyond the simple one I gave).

  - intersection (4 + 4)
  - union (4 + 4)